 Producers are advised to update their prevention and ecodesign plans regularly (at least every year).
 Regulations specify that this review must be carried out at least every five years.
-Producers who submitted their plans in July 2023 are therefore required to submit a new version before July 2028. ecosystem will respond to its producers in due course regarding the format and conditions of this submission.
+Producers who submitted their plans in July 2023 are therefore required to submit a new version before July 2028.

-Finally, ecosystem would like to thank all its members who submitted their plans and those who are continuing to work on them, as well as all the internal and external stakeholders who took part in the project. ecosystem is already working on the next summary of these plans, which will be published in three years as required by the regulations, i.e. before the end of 2026.
+Finally, ecosystem would like to thank all the members who submitted their plans and those who continue to work on them, as well as all the internal and external stakeholders who took part in the project.